derbalkon/B360M-CoffeeLake-Hackintosh/README.md

 - `OpenRuntime.efi`: Work with `Booter` quirks in config.plist.
 - `HfsPlus.efi`: Support HFS+ File System which is used by Recovery and Time Machine.
 - `OpenCanopy.efi`: Bring GUI for OpenCore.
-- `* ExFatDxe.efi`: Not necessary.
-I put it here because of the exFAT formatted HDD that I have.

 ### Kexts